UWaterlooIR/golden-gaze/README.md

 ### Stage 0: Data Preparation

+Code for this stage is kept under `utils/`.

+To train the Stance Detection Model, we need to use the effectiveness judgments in 2019 qrels and the stance judgments in 2021 qrels.
+Specifically, we use 2019 qrels for training and 2021 qrels for evaluation.
+However, those two qrels files do not contain the document content.
+So we need to retrieve those documents in the qrels from the ClueWeb12-B13 index and the C4 index respectively.
+Additionally, since the 2019 qrels training data is heavily imbalanced, we also need to sample an equal number of supportive (effective) and dissuasive (ineffective) document for training the Stance Detection Model.

+Execute the following command to retrieve documents judged in the 2019 qrels and the 2021 qrels respectively.

 ### Stage 1: Initial Retrieval

+Code for this stage is kept under `initial_retrieval/`.

 `bm25_search.py` uses [Pyserini](https://github.com/castorini/pyserini) to perform BM25 search.
 For the initial retrieval, we need to perform BM25 search using 2019 topics, 2021 topics, and WH topics respectively.